 An average of 23.8 hours per employee per year is spent on training.

-There is no breakdown in terms of employee category.
+A breakdown in terms of employee category is unavailable.

 92% of employees are regularly informed about their performance and career development.
 26% of employees have a personal education plan.